ddonahuex/chatchk/README.md

 section below.

 There are two build options for chatchk: Standard and Chainguard.
-These build types are detailed in follwoing sub-sections.
+These build types are detailed in following sub-sections.

 ## make
 The table below lists and describes the build targets and variables.